 The mission of the legislative committee is to advocate for the support of public education with elected officials, state and local agencies, the media, and local communities.
 They stress the importance of public education as an investment in the country’s future through regular communication with policy makers and help shape education policy through position papers, letters to the editor, and timely articles.
 The also prepare a legislative agenda.

-Chairs: Joseph Famularo, Superintendent, Bellmore UFSD & Neil O'Brien, Superintendent, Port Byron
+Chairs: Joseph Famularo, Superintendent, Bellmore UFSD & Michael Cornell, Superintendent, Hamburg CSD

 Places names of active members in nomination for Council offices and communicates with the membership relate to the process.
 The committee, consisting of seven members, is appointed at the Winter Institute.